Litemage/jacob-s-dot-net/src/blog/my-clang-format.md

 // Original credit: https://www.a1k0n.net/2011/07/20/donut-math.html
 ```

 Now you tell me: what on earth is going in that code?
-The first thing you would do is re-write it so you could read it.
+Well, you probably can't tell from this!
+Just in this donut, there are lots of optimizations that make it very well-written, but you probably could not tell that by looking at it in the donut form.
+If you have the time, re-format the code and look at it, and read up about it on [Andy Sloane's website](https://www.a1k0n.net/2011/07/20/donut-math.html).

 That being said: Is anyone ever going to write something like this in production?
-No, this is hyperbole to really drive the point home that formatting *does* matter.
+No, probably not, this is hyperbole to really drive the point home that formatting *does* matter to others viewing your program.

 > *If you ever find something like this in production, contact me, and we'll cry together.*

+So, what would be a solution to this problem?
+Well, you could just keep a consistent style and go through all of your source code and style it the way you would like.
+However, we are programmers after all, and these are the kind of things we tend to automate... enter formatting tools.

 # Clang-Format

 I'm sure there are a lot of C/C++ language formatters out there, but `clang-format` has been my go-to for a few years now, and I don't see it going anywhere.
-If you are un-aware, [Clang](https://clang.llvm.org/) is a "front-end" for the [LLVM](https://www.llvm.org/) project.
-Put simply: LLVM is a collection of tools designed for "languages in the C language family", and Clang is a compiler using the LLVM toolset.
-Well, part of that toolbox is a program called [clang-format](https://releases.llvm.org/10.0.0/tools/clang/docs/ClangFormat.html).
-The `clang-format` tool is designed to be used as a stand-alone or integrated tool for formatting your C/C++ source code automatically.
-(Note this is different from a [static analyzer](https://clang-analyzer.llvm.org/)).
-Personally, I use both the CLI tool and as an integration with VsCode.
+If you are un-aware, [Clang](https://clang.llvm.org/) is a "front-end" compiler build for the [LLVM](https://www.llvm.org/) project.
+Put simply: LLVM is a collection of reusable tools designed for "languages in the C language family" for use in compiling code, and clang uses this toolset.

+When you install the Clang compiler, you also get a couple extra tools as part of the project, one of those tools is [clang-format](https://releases.llvm.org/10.0.0/tools/clang/docs/ClangFormat.html).
+The `clang-format` tool is designed to be used as a stand-alone or integrated tool for formatting your C/C++ source code automatically, and maintaining a consistent style.
+(Note this is different from a [static analyzer](https://clang-analyzer.llvm.org/), which warns users about bugs before compile-time).
+Personally, I use both the `clang-format` CLI tool and, and a [VsCode extension](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) that integrates `clang-format` into the IDE.

 Calling the `clang-format` executable causes it to crawl through your code and perform all of the formatting for you!
 So if some inferior human goes and writes a function like this: